 To learn more about wrought iron and how it can be used to enhance the look of your home, reach out to professionals like the experienced team at Suncoast Iron Doors.

 You may be using the terms “iron” and “steel” interchangeably – it is a common mistake, but they are in fact not the same thing.
-The key difference between iron and steel is that ion is simply an element fund in nature; it is in fact present in steel, which is an alloy – that essentially means that it is made of two more elements, which in this case also includes carbon.
+The key difference between iron and steel is that iron is simply an element found in nature; it is in fact present in steel, which is an alloy – that essentially means that it is made of two more elements, which in this case also includes carbon.

 What are the key differences between the two?
 Steel is actually produced from iron ore itself, as well as a mixture of other elements.
 Iron is also typically easier to cast into products than steel.